LuisKeys/Behavioral-Cloning/writeup_template.md

 2) Shuffle the samples
 3) Get the 3 cameras for each sample (left, right and center)
 4) Add correction for the steering angle for left and right
-5) Created the flipped (horiz mirror) version of images and of angles
+5) Creat the flipped (horiz mirror) version of images and of angles
 6) Cropp images from 132 * 320 to 66 * 320
 7) Add soft blur
-8) resize from 66*320 to 66*200
+8) Resize from 66 * 320 to 66 * 200
-9) convert form RBG to YUV color space
+9) Convert form RBG to YUV color space

 Form this resulting set I used 80% for training and 20% for validation.

-I found that for this covnet and for the selected data 6 epochs was optimal, although with more epochs error was lower, with just 6 the model gemeralized quite good and this prevented overfitting.
+I found that for this covnet and for the selected data 2 epochs was optimal, although with more epochs error was lower, with just 2 the model generalized quite good and this prevented overfitting.

 Original angles histogram: